spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 <meta name="robots" content="noindex">

-# Auto-Upgrade the AKS Patch Version (Control Plane) for AKS in the Console
+# Auto-Upgrade the AKS Control Plane Patch Version in the Console

 You can schedule an auto-upgrade of an AKS patch version when it becomes available or at a specific time.
 For both types of auto-upgrade runs, you can set one of these options: